ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ## All Cheks Passed Workflow

 This [workflow](/.github/workflows/pr-checks.yaml) checks if all jobs, except those excluded in the workflow configuration, have passed.
+If the workflow is triggered by a PR where the author is the `kyma-gopher-bot`, the workflow ends immediately with success.

 ## Reusable Workflows